uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

         <div class="do-dont__content">
           <ul>
             <li>Do understand why you are collecting this information.</li>
             <li>Do provide examples.
-Many cisgendered people may not be familiar with the concept of preferred pronouns.</li>
+Many people may not be familiar with the concept of preferred pronouns.</li>
             <li>Do provide an open text field.
-Language is evolving and forced choice can make a user feel as though they need to fit themselves into a group determined by the designer.</li>
+Language is evolving and forced choice can make a user feel as though they need to fit themselves into a group determined by the form designer.</li>
             <li>Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, and blank spaces in each field.</li>
             <li>Do support long text fields for each name.
 Allow users to enter up to 128 characters per field.
 You may choose not to display an empty field of that length.</li>